-NOTE: These two measures use the methods required by the Federal Transit Administration (FTA) for estimating environmental and congestion relief benefits for FTA New Starts funding applications.
-They are described in detail in the Final Interim Policy Guidance - FTA Capital Investment Program (August 2015).
+These two measures use the methods required by the Federal Transit Administration (FTA) for estimating environmental and congestion relief benefits for FTA New Starts funding applications.
+They are described in detail in the most recent edition of the Final Interim Policy Guidance - FTA Capital Investment Program (August 2015).